rippedpiracy/site/docs/PC Software/games.md

 **[RARBG](https://rarbg.to) (Torrent)**

 A very safe site to get Games from, mostly Scene Releases which they have Auto Uploading Bots for.
-If you use a VPN get ready to solve CAPTCHAs.
+If you use a VPN get ready to solve reCAPTCHAs.
 <sub>psst. check the misc page for captcha bypasses.</sub>

 **[RuTor](http://rutor.info) (Torrent)**